GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 -  **Color by ray tracing** will only colorize raytracing events.
 All other events will be greyed out.

+-  **Color by indirect command** Will colorize each event based on which indirect command the event came from.
+Events launched from the same indirect command get the same unique color.
+All other events will be greyed out.

 Beneath the **Color by** combo-box is the **Event filter** combo-box.
 This allows the user to visualize only certain types of events on the timeline.